-Code Analysis Tools For Java - Code’s Journey From Developers to Testers
+Code Analysis Tools For Java - Why is it Important?

 Delivering projects on time has always been stressful in the software industry.
 Often, the software doesn’t work due to bugs, the problem in code quality, or other vulnerabilities causing delays continuously.
 Why do such problems occur, you may ask.
 While consistently working on the project, developers majorly concentrate on logic and fundamentals to reach the final goals.
 However, while doing so, some of the bugs and errors remain hidden until the deployment of the code.
 At the time of code execution, these issues suddenly come into view and lead to a long process of debugging and fixing the code.

 To deliver the product on time to the clients, developers use some tools to monitor and analyze the source code.
 Code analysis can be performed in one of the two ways, i.e. static analysis and dynamic analysis.
 Today, we will understand the code analysis tools for Java.

 So, what is code analysis, why it is important to monitor code, and which tools does the developer use?
 Let’s get into it.